blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 ---

 ## Should You Read This?
-Life is short -- there are mountains to climb, oceans to explore, TikTok reels to enjoy and forget about microseconds later.
+Life is short -- there are mountains to climb, oceans to explore, TikTok reels to enjoy and forget about mere seconds later.

 Continue reading if:
-- You have contemplated swimming to Martha's Vineyard, and want to know how it can be done, and done well (in theory).*
+- You have contemplated swimming to Martha's Vineyard, and want to know how it can be done optimally (in theory).*
 - You want to learn about the history and implementation of *Markov Chain Monte Carlo* (MCMC) optimization methods.
-- You need to optimize a system defined by an *unknown number of parameters* (sometimes this is called *model selection*).
+- You need to optimize a system defined by an unknown number of parameters (sometimes this is called *model selection*).
 We will accomplish this task using a cool extension of MCMC called *Reversible Jump MCMC* (RJ-MCMC).
 - You want to extend/improve my [RJ-MCMC repository on GitHub](https://github.com/blakecole/mv-mcmc).

 \*Please don't be an idiot.
 Be safe.
 Do your homework.
 Don't get hit by a ferry. <br>&nbsp; Or, if you prefer legalese: